aka7/alerta-terraform/README.md

 In my example, we are going to setup and launch one AWS EC2 instance which configures alerta.
 Please read the Pre-requisites below and make sure you are happy to proceed.

-This example demostrates use of terrform, providing details with userdata, recording the instance details in consul (demo site, demo.consul.io) and finally doing a puppet run to configure alerta.
+This example demostrates use of terraform, providing details with userdata, recording the instance details in consul (demo site, demo.consul.io) and finally doing a puppet run to configure alerta.

 The end of the run, you should able get to http://<EC2_PUBLIC_DNS>